 Most personal injury attorneys work on a contingency fee basis, meaning they only get paid when they recover compensation for a client.
 That means you don’t have to worry about any out-of-pocket expenses when you hire an experienced dog bite attorney to represent you in a Los Angeles dog bite case.

 A lawyer can evaluate your case and make sure you receive the compensation you are entitled to for your injuries.
 This not only includes your medical bills but any rehabilitation costs and lost wages.

-In addition, an experienced Los Angeles dog bite lawyer knows that any damages must include the cost of long-term therapy and psychological counseling.
-Even what seems like a minor dog bite can cause the victim to experience flashbacks, nightmares and even symptoms of PTSD.
+In addition, experienced Los Angeles dog bite lawyers know that any damages must include the cost of long-term therapy and psychological counseling.
+Even what seems like a minor dog bite can cause the dog bite victim to experience flashbacks, nightmares and even symptoms of post-traumatic stress syndrome (PTSD).

 The Los Angeles dog bite attorneys at The Dominguez Firm have over 30 years of experience handling dog bite cases and we know what a fair and just compensation amount should look like given the particulars of each case.

 Can You Sue if a Dog Bites You?

 California is a strict liability dog bite law state.
 That means the defendant (the dog’s owner) will be found liable if their dog bites someone, even if it has never bitten anyone before.
 So, save for a few exceptions, you’ll probably be able to sue if a dog bites you.
 Those exceptions are:

 - If you were trespassing on someone’s property, intentionally or not.

 - If you provoked and/or harassed the dog in any way.

 - If you work in a field that could put you more at risk of a dog bite, such as a trainer or veterinarian.